bakpakin/Fennel/tutorial.md

       (values nil (..
 "Invalid filename: " filename))))
 ```

-If you detect a serious error that needs to be signaled beyond just
+**Note**: while errors are the most reason to return multiple values
+from a function, it can be used in other cases as well.
+This is one of
+the most complex things about Lua and a full discussion is out of
+scope for this tutorial, but it's [covered well elsewhere](https://benaiah.me/posts/everything-you-didnt-want-to-know-about-lua-multivals/).

+The problem with this type of error is that it does not compose well;
+the error status must be propagated all the way along the call chain
-the calling function, you can use `error` for that.
+from inner to outer.
+To address this, you can use `error`.
 This will
 terminate the whole process unless it's within a protected call,
-similar to the way throwing an exception works in many languages.
-You
+similar to the way in other languages where throwing an exception will
+stop the program unless it is within a try/catch.
+You can make a
-can make a protected call with `pcall`:
+protected call with `pcall`:

 ```fennel
 (let [(ok? val-or-msg) (pcall potentially-disastrous-call filename)]